 After passing through customs and security departure, you will walk through duty free shopping on the way to the departure gates.
 If you turn to the right while in the shopping plaza, you’ll see a sign directing you to the premium airport lounges.

-The escalators that lead to the Qantas Business Lounge and Emirates Lounge on the second floor are located directly opposite the entrance to the privately-run Auckland Airport Emperor Lounge.
+The escalators that lead to the Qantas Business Lounge and Emirates Lounge on the second floor are located directly opposite the entrance to the Priority Pass-affiliated Strata Lounge Auckland Airport.

 The Qantas-operated lounge is open seven days a week from 4am each day until the departure of the final Qantas or Emirates flight for the evening.
 The entrance to the Qantas First Lounge is here too.